TUW-GEO/eo-datascience/README.md

     `_quarto.yml` file
 4)  Add references to `chapter/references.bib`

-Don’t worry if your original file is an Jupyter Notebook.
+Don't worry if your original file is an Jupyter Notebook.
 Jupyter notebooks can be easily converted to quarto files by using:

 ``` {bash}